 A guide for overseas parents and educational agencies.

 Making an Application

 1. Contact the Admissions Department to check on availability.

 2. If places are available, send an applicant profile, including the most recent school report and a hand-written personal statement written by the applicant.

 3. If the profile is acceptable, you will be invited to complete and return the Registration Form with the £150 registration fee.

 4. Make an appointment for a visit and/or to sit entry tests (preferably at Clifton but in some exceptional circumstances we can send papers overseas for candidates to sit under supervision).
 Interviews will follow entry tests.
 At this stage we would also request a confidential report from the Head or Principal of the candidate’s current school.

 5. If the application is successful we will write a formal letter making an offer of a place.

-6. If the offer is accepted, we will require (i) confirmation in writing from the parents, (ii) completion and return of the Acceptance Form, and (iii) payment of the Deposit (£1,650 for EU, a full term’s fees for non-EU).
+6. If the offer is accepted, we will require (i) confirmation in writing from the parents, (ii) completion and return of the Acceptance Form, and (iii) payment of the Deposit (£1,650 for EU, £11,000 for non-EU).

-7. When we receive the Deposit, we will issue a receipt and send out the Joining Document pack.
-It includes arrival information, lists and order forms for clothing and information about guardians (it is the School's requirement that all overseas pupils must have a guardian), music tuition, medical records, term dates, insurance etc.
+7. We will send out the Joining Document pack a few weeks before the applicant is due to join us.
+It includes arrival information, lists and order forms for clothing and information about guardians (it is the School’s requirement that all overseas pupils must have a guardian), music tuition, medical records, term dates, insurance etc.

 9. The Housemasters and Housemistresses will also write in July with specific information about joining the boarding houses and what boys and girls should bring with them.